tvsnarayana/tech-interview-handbook/non-technical-tips/behavioural.md

 - What is the most challenging project in or out of school that you have worked on in the last 6 months.
 - What is the thing that you don't want from your last internship/job?
 - Give me an example of when you've been a good host.
-- One thing I would like to remove from the Airbnb experience.
+- One thing you would like to remove from the Airbnb experience.
 - What is something new that you can teach your interviewer in a few minutes?
 - Tell me about why you want to work here.
 - What is the best gift you have ever given or received?
 - Tell me about a time you were uncomfortable and how you dealt with it.
 - Explain a project that you worked on recently.
-- What do you thnk of airbnb?
+- What do you think of Airbnb?

 ## Amazon